ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 # Define policies for information barriers in Microsoft Teams (Preview)

-[Information Barriers](information-barriers.md) can help limit communications between specific groups of people to help your organization comply with certain industry standards and regulations.
+[Information barriers](information-barriers.md) can help limit communications between specific groups of people to help your organization comply with certain industry standards and regulations.
 Information barriers can also help your organization avoid potential conflicts of interest.
 Information barriers are implemented through policies that are defined by an Office 365 global administrator or compliance administrator.

-This article describes how to define Information Barriers policies.
+This article describes how to define information barrier policies.

 > [!IMPORTANT]
 > Before you define a policy, make sure to review the information in the [important considerations](#important-considerations-and-best-practices), [prerequisites](#prerequisites), and [prepare your environment](#prepare-your-environment-for-information-barriers) sections.

 ## Important considerations and best practices

-- Information Barriers policies have effects similar to [address book policies in Exchange](https://docs.microsoft.com/exchange/address-books/address-book-policies/address-book-policies).
+- Information barrier policies have effects similar to [address book policies in Exchange](https://docs.microsoft.com/exchange/address-books/address-book-policies/address-book-policies).
 These effects include potential limitations in people picker and email address resolution, depending on how policies are configured.
-We recommend using either Information Barriers policies or address book policies, but not both.
+We recommend using EITHER information barrier policies OR address book policies, but not both.

-- Information Barriers policies do not apply to email communications or to file sharing through SharePoint Online or OneDrive.
+- Information barrier policies do not apply to email communications or to file sharing through SharePoint Online or OneDrive.

-- Potentially, everyone included in an Information Barriers policy can be blocked from communicating with others in Microsoft Teams.
-When people affected by Information Barriers policies are part of the same team or group chat, they might be removed from those chat sessions.
-To learn more, see [Learn more Information Barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).
+- Potentially, everyone included in an information barrier policy can be blocked from communicating with others in Microsoft Teams.
+When people affected by information barrier policies are part of the same team or group chat, they might be removed from those chat sessions.
+To learn more, see [Learn more information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).

 ## Prerequisites

 ### Licenses & subscriptions

-**Currently, the Information Barriers feature is in private preview**.
+**Currently, the information barrier feature is in preview**.
 When these features are generally available, they'll be included in subscriptions, such as:

 - Microsoft 365 Enterprise E5